Amusement Park Accidents

 Liability for Damages

-In an amusement park accident, you are likely looking at a combination of product liability, negligence, and premises liability law.
-If you or a loved one has suffered a catastrophic injury in an amusement park ride accident or carnival accident you should seek the help of an experienced amusement park accident attorney who will investigate the cause of the accident and fight for damages on your behalf.
+In an amusement park accident, the injured person may be able to bring a negligence claim against the park and its employees or a product liability claim against the manufacturer of a defective ride.
+In some cases, both types of claims are appropriate.
+If you or a loved one has suffered a catastrophic injury in an amusement park ride accident or carnival accident you should seek the help of an experienced amusement park accident attorney who can investigate the cause of the accident and fight for damages on your behalf.